hyosung11/Launch-School/Courses/journal.md

 12:06 Completed Assignment 7.
 Taking a break to go to the gym now.

 14:49 I want to click through to the JS109 Study Guide.

+15:49 Chickened out and came back to Assignment 8.

+20:24 I'm tired and done programming for tonight.